ggozad/jarn.xmpp.core/README.txt

 Introduction
 ============

-``jarn.xmpp.core`` provides the following basic functionality based on XMPP services:
+``jarn.xmpp.core`` is a Plone add-on providing the following functionality based on XMPP services:

-* Integration of plone user accounts with XMPP accounts and secure authentication.
+* Integration of plone user accounts with XMPP accounts and authentication.
 * Basic messaging and multi-user chat.
 * A minimal microblogging environment based on XMPP PubSub.